AckeeDevOps/gitlabci-templates/templates/backend/nodejs/cloud_functions/README.md

 ```

 ## Implemented prefabs

+> please note all `npm` commands are executed in the `functions`
+> directory.

 **`.deployBranchMasterSecrets`** deploys Firebase function with secrets injected on push to `master` branch, this prefab can be
 used directly without specifying `only` directive.
+Npm script
+`deploy-production` has to be specified.

 **`.deployBranchDevelopmentSecrets`** deploys Firebase function with secrets injected on push to `development` branch, this prefab can be
 used directly without specifying `only` directive.
+Npm script
+`deploy-dev` has to be specified.

 **`.deployBranchStageSecrets`** deploys Firebase function with secrets injected on push to `stage` branch, this prefab can be
 used directly without specifying `only` directive.
+Npm script
+`deploy-stage` has to be specified.

 **`aglioDocsUpload`** uploads generated documentation to the
 GCS bucket, `only` directive has to be specified in the main